jhoffman5/student_accessible_files/comporg/p6/README.md

 ## Directory link counts

 The link count in a directory inode is not the number of directories it contains.
+Note this is really covered by the next error.

 ## File link count

-The link count of a file is not the number of times the file is referred to by a dorectory.
+The link count of a file is not the number of times the file is referred to by a directory.

 ## File size